karishma1521success/karishma1521success/README.md

 - 📫 How to reach me **karishmakg15@gmail.com**

-- ⚡ Fun fact **I think I am more serious and at the same time I'm not**
+- ⚡ Fun fact **: I think I am more serious and at the same time I'm not**

 <h3 align="left">Connect with me:</h3>
 <p align="left">